Skip to main content

 Low testosterone in women can contribute to fatigue, depression, low libido, difficulty building muscle, weight gain, and bone loss, especially during perimenopause and menopause when hormones naturally shift.

-What Causes Low Testosterone in Women
+Common Causes of Low Testosterone in Women

 Several factors can lower testosterone in women: